1st Year Expression - Lights Out

 Performance Tests

-Each section of the class lead to a performance test.
+Each section of the class leads to a performance test.
 Performance Tests are performed by two students creating a pair.
 In pairs, students will decide who portray which character.
 They'll practice pronunciation, memorization, but they'll also practice showing correct emotions and expressions when speaking the dialogue.

 Performance Tests are graded with the following criteria under the following categories.